D3lyth/all-i-want-for-christmas/README.md

 - **Red Edit Button**

-  - Once the chaanges have been made to any of the fields in the gift information, the red edit button will update the data in the database and change will appear in the collapsible shown.
+  - Once the changes have been made to any of the fields in the gift information, the red edit button will update the data in the database and change will appear in the collapsible shown.

 ![screenshot](documentation/feature12.png)

 - **Add Gift**

-  - The green add button on the add gift page will creaate a new record on the database and appear on screen as part of the gift list.
+  - The green add button on the add gift page will create a new record on the database and appear on screen as part of the gift list.

 ![screenshot](documentation/feature13.png)